hudson-and-thames/arbitragelab/docs/source/time_series_approach/h_strategy.rst

     0,\ otherwise
     \end{array}\right.

-where :math:`+1` indicates opening a long trade or closeing a short trade, :math:`-1` indicates opening a short trade or closeing a long trade and :math:`0` indicates holding the previous position.
+where :math:`+1` indicates opening a long trade or closing a short trade, :math:`-1` indicates opening a short trade or closing a long trade and :math:`0` indicates holding the previous position.

 The profit from one trade according to the momentum H-strategy over time from :math:`\tau^b_{n−1}` to :math:`\tau^b_{n}` is